 Rotating the book through 90° degrees so they write from the table edge upwards and not from left-to-write as typically developing children do.

-5: Midline crossing avoidance: drifting from the margin
+5: How does midline crossing affect school work?
+Drifting from the margin

 How can we fix midline crossing delays?